GeodataTools/geodata/doc/mask/mask_workflow.md

 About the `china` mask we created:

-Each Mask object have an attribute `layers`, which is a dictionary of name: rasterio file opener.
+Each Mask object had an attribute `layers`, which is a dictionary of name (key)  - rasterio file opener (values).
 The <\open DatasetReader> can be the input for many other mask methods for the module.

-[FYI: not important for its usage]:

-Although we save an openning layer in Rasterio, which only reads/opens/writes data on disk, sometimes we may have in-memory tif files in the `layers` attributes.
-This is because we might create a new layer after automatic CRS convertion if we detect that the input file is not in latitude-longitude CRS, or create a merged layer.
-In rasterio, a CRS convertion, merging-flattening, shapes on raster, cropping, and many other methods that make changes to the raster will requires creating a new file on disk, but we can avoid creating too many temporarily files and deleting them later by using memory files.
+[FYI: not important for its normal usage, but it may be helpful]: Although we save openning layerd in Rasterio, which only reads/opens/writes data on disk, sometimes we may have in-memory tif files in the `layers` attributes, and the product `merged_mask` and `shape_mask` are also in-memory temporary files.
+This is because we might create a new layer after automatic CRS conversion if we detect that the input file is not in latitude-longitude CRS, and in rasterio, a CRS conversion, merging-flattening, shapes on raster, cropping, and many other methods that make changes to the raster will requires creating a new file on disk, but we can avoid creating too many temporarily files and deleting them later by using memory files.
 Read more here: https://rasterio.readthedocs.io/en/latest/topics/memory-files.html

 The other attributes are:

-`merged_mask`: the merged and flatten mask of its layers, will be explained later
+`merged_mask`: the merged and flatten mask of its layers, the merged raster from `layers`

-`shape_mask`: similar to the `layers` attribute, but a dictionary of extracted shapes from the merged mask.
+`shape_mask`: similar to the `layers` attribute, but a dictionary of extracted shapes from the merged mask by default.
+Users may also extracted shape masks from specified layers in `self.layers`.

-`saved`: whether this mask object is saved locally.
+`saved`: whether this mask object has been saved locally.

-`mask_dir`: the directory to save the mask object, by default it should be the path in config.py
+`mask_dir`: the directory to save the mask object, by default it should be the path in config.py.

-Let us finish adding all the layers: add another layers `Elevation_Slope.tif` as `slope`.
+To finish adding all the layers: add another layers `Elevation_Slope.tif` as `slope`.

 ```
 china.add_layer(slope_path, layer_name = 'slope')